Skip to main content

 FixedFixed findings were detected in a previous scan but are no longer detected in the most recent scan of that same branch due to changes in the code.

-You can remove findings.
+Findings can also be removed.
 Semgrep considers a finding removed if it is not found in the most recent scan of the branch where Semgrep initially detected it due to any of the following conditions:

 • The rule that detected the finding isn't enabled in the policy anymore.